oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 -  $n$ is not part of the type, then it needs to be elsewhere, e.g. in the parent, or in every element, or by passing additional arguments, or ...

-Furthermore, if $n$ is BigInt (fmpz), so no bittype, then it cannot be part of the type.
+Furthermore, if $n$ is BigInt (ZZRingElem), so no bittype, then it cannot be part of the type.

 For non-empty matrices, this can be compensated if the entries store enough